YutianPangASU/WeatherTrajectoryPrediction/README.md

-# This is the code base for research paper list here:
+# This is the code base for research paper listed here.
+The primary purpose is for self-record.
 ```bib
 @inproceedings{pang2020probabilistic,
   title={Probabilistic aircraft trajectory prediction considering weather uncertainties using dropout as bayesian approximate variational inference},